-Apple’s latest iPhone operating system, iOS 13, is finally available to the public, and it offers a heap of new features.
-But using new software can be a little overwhelming, and getting stuck in fully can initially seem like a full time job.
-Don’t worry about doing the digging yourself, we’ve already done it.
-Here’s how to take advantage of some of iOS 13’s coolest new tricks, and a few older tips besides.
-And if you’re interested in having a go for yourself, here’s how you can download the iOS 13 public beta.
+Apple’s latest iPhone operating system, iOS 13, is finally available, and it offers a heap of new features.
+But using new software can be a little overwhelming, and getting fully up to speed can initially seem like a full-time job.
+Don’t worry about doing the digging yourself — we’ve already done it.
+Here’s how to take advantage of some of iOS 13’s coolest new tricks, and a few older tips as well.
+And if you’ve not got the latest update yet, here’s how to download iOS 13.

 How to enable Dark Mode

 Ever been blinded by a bright-white theme first thing in the morning?
 The new Dark mode in iOS 13 can save you from scorched corneas by changing your phone’s white areas to a much darker tone.
 This change applies across all system apps including iMessages and Safari, and Apple is encouraging all developers to add Dark mode-compatible themes to their apps.